What You’ll Learn

-Generally, D. marginata is a slow grower, so it may be worth starting with a larger plant so you can start enjoying it sooner.
+One quick heads-up: D. marginata is a slow grower, so starting with a larger plant is often worth it if you want height right away.

-You can buy a Dacaena Dragon Tree here at Fast Growing Trees
+You can buy a Dacaena Dragon Tree here on Amazon

 What Is Dracaena Marginata?